Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

 ## Usage

 YOu can warm up your profiles, automate all facebook actin using this bot.
-Bot is for warming up facebook profile means it uses facebook on behalf of humans for genrating a pattren to facebook algortihum so it knows that Profiles are active.
+The bot is for warming up facebook profile means it uses facebook on behalf of humans for generating a pattern to facebook algorithm so it knows that Profiles are active.
-BlackBot already warmup more then 15000 Facebook profiles using Multilogin.
+BlackBox already warms up more than 15000 Facebook profiles using Multilogin.

 ## Bot has follwoing functaionalities in it.
 ```sh